gentoomaniac/Watch/README.md

 Usage: ``Watch [-v] [-t]  [-p <path>] [-x <regexp>] <command>``

 Watches for changes in a directory tree, and runs a command when something changed.
+Note that only changes that happen while Watch is running are detected.
+Also, a failed execution of the command is not retried.

 -t deprecated, always true.